-The budget on SIS represents a reasonable estimate of the cost of attending UM-Flint for 2015-2016 Fall/Winter.
+The budget on SIS represents a reasonable estimate of the cost of attending UM-Flint for 2017-2018 Fall/Winter.
 Please note, the budget has different amounts for room and board depending whether you live on your own, are living with your parents, or living in student housing as reported on the FAFSA.
 Dependent students may be asked to provide a lease agreement to document living arrangements.

 EXPECTED FAMILY CONTRIBUTION (EFC)

 The information you reported on your FAFSA, along with other documents on file with the Office of Financial Aid , were used to calculate your EFC.
 A formula called Federal Methodology, legislated by the U.S. Congress, uses information from your FAFSA and a consistent analysis of your family’s situation to calculate the EFC.
 The EFC is made up of two parts: